leocomelli/sns-action/README.md

 # sns-action
 Publish a message on an SNS topic using OpenID Connect (OIDC) credentials.
 The OIDC allws GitHub Actions workflows to access resources in AWS, without needing to store the AWS credential as long-lived GitHub secrets.

-To know more about OIDC check the link below.
+To learn more about the OIDC, visit the link below.
 * [About security hardening with OpenID Connect](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect)
 * [Configuring OpenID Connect in Amazon Web Services](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/configuring-openid-connect-in-amazon-web-services)